cdown/chrisdown.name/_posts/2018-01-02-in-defence-of-swap.md

 swap out memory aggressively the more swap you had.
 In recent times, swapping behaviour when a large amount of swap space is available has been significantly improved.
-If you're running kernel 4.0+, having a larger swap on a modern kernel size should not result in overzealous swapping.
+If you're running kernel 4.0+, having a larger swap on a modern kernel should not result in overzealous swapping.
 As such, if you have the space, having a swap size of a few GB keeps your options open on modern kernels.